RESEARCH

 Working papers

-Identifying the marginal borrower under adverse selection: A simple model, [pdf], Under review.
+Identifying the marginal borrower under adverse selection: A simple model, [pdf], Revision requested, Journal of Financial Services Research.

 This paper presents a simple model of financial intermediation between a monopolist lender and credit-constrained entrepreneurs with private information.
 To specifically examine heterogeneity in credit outcomes, we introduce different groups of entrepreneurs that vary in the likelihood of repaying a loan both within groups and across groups.
 Our paper’s main result is that as we increase the lender’s funding cost, those entrepreneur groups that have a higher degree of adverse selection are more affected.
 That is, the reduction in credit is larger and the increase in interest is higher for these groups.
 The intuition for this result is that as the lender increases the interest rate, the share of “bad” borrowers rises faster for those groups with a higher degree of adverse selection.
 In turn, this forces the lender to increase the interest rate more for these groups, and consequently, causing a larger credit reduction.

-Credit access and relational contracts: An experiment testing informational and contractual frictions for Pakistani farmers, [pdf] with Ali Choudhary (State Bank of Pakistan), Under review.
+Credit access and relational contracts: An experiment testing informational and contractual frictions for Pakistani farmers, [pdf] with Ali Choudhary (State Bank of Pakistan).

 Credit access is limited in rural areas, especially in developing economies.
 Using a novel three-stage experimental design in Pakistan, first, we document that bank lending only serves a small fraction of rural credit demand.
 Second, we test the importance of information and enforcement technology frictions for limiting bank lending by randomly varying loan contractual terms across farmers.
 We find that enforcement technology is the primary friction for limiting bank lending.
 Third, using a final survey, we document that farmers tend to correctly identify the financial consequences of non-repayment.
 Fourth, our results suggest one possible solution to overcome this financial friction—a motivated and interlinked intermediary.